Luis Stitzinger: Expeditions

 2011 Broad Peak (8051 m) und K2 (8611 m).
-After leading the DAV Summit Club expedition to Broad Peak, Stitzinger and his wife Alix von Melle successfully summitted around 2 p.m. on 25 July.
+After leading the DAV Summit Club expedition to Broad Peak, Stitzinger and his wife Alix von Melle successfully summited around 2 p.m. on 25 July.
 Stitzinger then skied from the highest point possible, the Col at 7,850 m, to the base of the wall.
 A short time later, Stitzinger and about a dozen other mountaineers reached the “shoulder” of K2 (approx. 8000 m) on 5 August.
 The climbers had to abandon their summit attempt due to worsening weather and all climbers descended back to base camp.
 On 6 August Stitzinger then skied down from Camp 4 (7900 m) via the Kukuczka route to the base of the wall - the first ski descent on this line and the longest ski descent on K2 at the time.

 2012 Manaslu (8163 m).
 Stitzinger and his wife Alix von Melle abandoned their summit attempt just 180m from the summit due to avalanche risk.

 2013 Shishapangma (8027 m).
 Von Melle and Stitzer climbed the world's smallest of the eight-thousanders in April 2013.
 Stitzinger skied from a launch site 50 meters below the main summit, to the end of the Shishapangma glacier at about 5700 m.

 2014 Kokodak Dome (7129 m) As part of the Amical Alpin team, Stitzinger was one of the first successful summiteers of this yet unclimbed mountain.

 2015 A planned trip to summit Mt.
 Everest was cancelled after the 2015 Nepal earthquake.

 2017 Manaslu (8163 m).
 Alongside his wife, Alix von Melle, Stitzinger successfully summited on 30 September.

 2018 Gasherbrum I (8080 m).
-Alongside climbing partner Gianpaolo Corona, Stitzinger summitted on 18 July without the use of additional oxygen after an unsuccessful summit attempt on Urdok II.
+Alongside climbing partner Gianpaolo Corona, Stitzinger summited on 18 July without the use of additional oxygen after an unsuccessful summit attempt on Urdok II.
 Stitzinger then skied down from the summit to just above base camp, with two interruptions (descent on foot approx. 7500 to 7100 m due to darkness and Japanese Couloir 7200 to 6500 m due to the risk of avalanches).

 2019 Mount Everest (8848 m).
 Stitzinger summited Everest on 24 May, while serving as an expedition leader for an international group of climbers.
 All members successfully reached the summit, using supplemental oxygen.

 2022 Mount Everest (8848 m).
-On 13 May Stitzinger summitted Everest for the second time, this time climbing from the Southern route.
+On 13 May Stitzinger summited Everest for the second time, this time climbing from the Southern route.
 On this trip, he served a mountain guide and expedition leader for Graham Keene, who at 68, was the oldest Briton to climb Mount Everest.

 2023 Kangchenjunga (8586 m).
 Climbing solo, Stitzinger reached the summit on 25 May without using bottled oxygen.
 He would not make it off the mountain.